NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/METS/_index.md

 ## Use of the METS descriptive metadata section (`dmdSec`)

+The purpose of the METS descriptive metadata section is to refer to files containing descriptive metadata.

 | **ID** | **Name, METS element, description** | **Requirement** | **Cardinality** |
 |:---|:---|:---|:---|